-Jonathan Lavine is Co-Managing Partner of Bain Capital, a leading global private investment firm with approximately $75 billion in assets under management.
-He also serves as the Chief Investment Officer of Bain Capital Credit which was founded as Sankaty Advisors in 1997.
+Jonathan Lavine is Co-Managing Partner of Bain Capital, a leading global private investment firm with approximately $180 billion in assets under management.
+He also founded Bain Capital Credit in 1998.

 Mr. Lavine joined Bain Capital’s private equity group in 1993.
 Prior to joining Bain Capital, he was a consultant at McKinsey & Company.
 He began his career at Drexel Burnham Lambert in mergers and acquisitions.

 Jonathan Lavine is active in a variety of charitable and civic activities.
 He is Chair Emeritus of Columbia University Board of Trustees and the City Year Board of Trustees.

 In 2017, Mr. Lavine was the recipient of Columbia College’s Alexander Hamilton Medal, the highest honor awarded to a member of the college community for distinguished service.
 He is a past recipient of several other awards, including Columbia’s John Jay Award for professional achievement, Columbia’s David Truman Award for outstanding contribution to academic affairs, the Dean’s Leadership Award for the Class of 1988 25th Reunion, Columbia/Barnard Hillel’s Seixas Award, Voices for National Service Citizen Service Award and the New England Anti-Defamation League’s Distinguished Community Service Award.